 Olive Garden's Zuppa Toscana Copycat

 Olive Garden’s Zuppa Toscana Copycat

 There’s something about Olive Garden.
-People love it or hate it, but I have to say they’ve cracked the code on how to keep America’s diners happy and coming back.
-My folks are big fans (more about that, below) but my favorite thing, by far on the menu, is their Zuppa Toscana Soup.
-Luckily, it’s super easy and fast to make at home.
+People love it or hate it, but they’ve cracked the code on how to keep America’s diners happy and coming back.
+My folks are big fans, and when we go, I love their unlimited soup and salad option, especially Zuppa Toscana Soup.
+Luckily, it’s fast and easy to make at home.
 You just need Olive Garden’s Zuppa Toscana Copycat recipe.

+Olive Garden's Zuppa Toscana Copycat